data-henrik/gool/README.md

 ### Call

 The command `gool list` lists all video files, that are stored in the working directory or its sub directories, incl. its processing status. `gool process` starts processing of videos.
 In both cases, additional file paths can be passed to the command.
 These files are considered by gool as well.
 The command `gool process ~/Downloads/*` would process videos located in the downloads folder (in addition to the videos stored in the working directoy and its sub directories).
-The flag `--log [file]` after on of the sub commands switches on logging.
+The flag `--log [file]` placed behind one of the sub commands switches on logging.

 If the mime type for otrkey files has been created, a double click on such a file is sufficient to decode an cut it with gool.